Jupita-io/java/README.md

 ```

 ### Step 3
 Build Jupita.
-Insert your touchpoint user ID.
+Insert your token & touchpoint ID.
 In the example below '2' represents the touchpoint_id;

 ```
 String token = “your-token”;